bjornmose/BDR4/README.md

-## 2. Metrabs2Blender Cropping results in Blender
+## 2. Metrabs2Blender Cropping results in Blender 2.79a
 However I decided to proceed with blender.
-Blender files are 2.79 but should work with 3.x too
+Blender files are 2.79

+## 3. Metrabs2Blender3_x Cropping results in Blender 3.x (3.2, 3.5 where tested here)
+However I decided to proceed with blender.
+Blender files are 3.5
+*.py files should work for 2.79 - 3.5 however I did not understand in which collecion(s) the empties are created any why

 ### Reading data to a bunch of 'empies'
-Once the script 'ImportMetrabsjsonV003.py' ran in blender the object panel will have a button 'Make metrabs root' This will generate some 'custom properties' and some new items in the objects 'Metrabs' panel.
+Once the script 'ImportMetrabsjsonV004.py' ran in blender the object panel will have a button 'Make metrabs root' This will generate some 'custom properties' and some new items in the objects 'Metrabs' panel.
 Once you have set the path variable there to the 'destination' folder it will enable the job reading and the importing button.
 The script 'job reading' will evaluate the file 'jobinfo' and some of the object properties will be adjusted to read the data.